Surge Marketing Deployment: Scaling Rapidly To Attack The Demand Wave

 Try to ignore vanity metrics such as impressions (the number of people who saw your ad) and focus more on the metrics that paint the picture of your engagement, sales, and conversion activity.

-How can I determine if my current marketing efforts are operating as efficiently as they could be?
+How can I determine if my current digital marketing efforts are operating as efficiently as they could be?

-Most businesses will already have active marketing campaigns in place across several channels, so you are likely to already have some data available to measure your ongoing activity.
+Most businesses will already have active digital marketing campaigns in place across several channels, so you are likely to already have some data available to measure your ongoing activity.

 What if my budget can’t compete with my competitors in this space?

 You don’t need to take the enemy head on with the same kind of budgets and strategies they are employing.
-A solid marketing strategy, a suitable product or service offering, and working smarter through measurable digital marketing channels, can achieve the same kind of market penetration without the big budget.
+A solid digital marketing strategy, a suitable product or service offering, and working smarter through measurable digital marketing channels, can achieve the same kind of market penetration without the big budget.

 Sun Tzu, renowned Chinese general and military strategist, summed this up well by explaining, “The supreme art of war is to subdue the enemy without fighting.”